-The sector is a charitable company limited by guarantee established in 1972.
-The Society is a recognised amenity group and was formed to make Soho a better place to live, work or visit by preserving and enhancing the area's existing diversity of character and uses, and by improving its facilities, amenities and environment.
+We write to make a relevant representation to the above application on behalf of is a charitable company limited by guarantee established in 1972.
+T is a recognised amenity group and was formed to make Soho a better place to live, work or visit by preserving and enhancing the area's existing diversity of character and uses, and by improving its facilities, amenities and environment.